 EEG AR Clinic, February 14, 2015.

 EEG AR: Things We Have Lost also included experimental performances which took place in the Art + Technology Lab during the production of the project.
 The lab space was transformed into a clinic-like installation and the public was invited.
-They were outfitted with EEG-reading brainwave sensors and ask to think deeply about what he or she has lost.
+They were outfitted with EEG-reading brainwave sensors and asked to think deeply about what he or she has lost.
 Once the software detected a measurable and consistent pattern, it issued a database call to instantiate a virtual object selected randomly from the database of lost objects.
 The virtual object then appeared in front of the participant using augmented reality technology.

 Technical support was provided by DAQRI.